 This is the Sin City version of the establishment that's also become popular in Orlando and, somewhat inexplicably, New York City.
 We'll just sort of overlook why people who have a real winter would need an ice bar and focus on how much we love this place in the summer when the sun is hitting on you harder than that drunk guy at the bar who just can’t take a hint.

-The experience goes a little something like this -- you check in and pay your admission, which includes one cocktail and the use of cold-appropriate clothing like parkas and gloves, or you pay more for premium fur coats and included drinks.
-Then you head into a room about as cold as a grocery store freezer section.
-In that room, you watch a little video, learn some stuff you'll need (stuff like, you break it, you buy it, and only lick something if you're the only one drinking from it.
+The experience goes a little something like this: You check in and pay your admission, which includes the use of cold-appropriate clothing like parkas and gloves, or you pay more for premium fur coats and included drinks.
+Then you head into a room that's just sort of chilly.
+In that room, you watch a little video, learn some stuff you'll need like, you break it, you buy it, and only lick something if you're the only one drinking from it.
 That last one is just our general rule in the Vegas.com office.
-Then it's on to the main event through an air-locked door (we told you about the Fortress of Solitude thing).
+Then it's on to the main event.

-The tip of your nose goes red and everyone around you, all your buddies, your family, your coworkers, whomever, are all reduced to awestruck kids, everyone happy and laughing and drinking.
 Common sense should dictate that there are mostly vodka-based drinks in a room where temperatures are so low, but the Minus 5 folks are constantly tinkering with other drinks to get them to stay in liquid form in the frigid air.
 Although, common sense would also probably dictate that you shouldn’t combine alcohol and potentially dangerous temperatures.
 But if we followed that rule this whole city would shut down.

 The drinks are served in ice glasses made of (obviously frozen) New Zealand water and if you have more than one drink, you're encouraged to reuse the glass, as it belongs only to you, ever, before it melts.
 And be mindful of where you set that glass by listening to your mom's old advice and using a coaster.
 If you don't, you could find your drink has fused to the bar.
 But don't try to take a pic of that, Minus 5 doesn't allow phones.